Eczema (Atopic Dermatitis)

 Genetics play a role in the development of eczema, particularly a mutation in the gene responsible for producing a protein called filaggrin, which is an important part of our skin's protective barrier.

-No cure exists, but some self-care measures can help, like:
+No cure exists, but some self-care measures can help, such as:

 - Applying a moisturizer regularly